-I am open to reading books offered by authors, publishers or via reviewing

-  websites and will always give an honest opinion to my experience reading it.
+I am open to reading books offered by authors, publishers or via reviewing websites and will always give an honest opinion to my experience reading it.

-  I purchase most of my books as eBooks primarily via Amazon Kindle so the

-  majority of links will go to the Amazon or Goodreads websites.
+I purchase most of my books as eBooks primarily via Amazon Kindle which explains why the majority of links go to the Amazon or Goodreads websites.

 Why start a blog?

 In 2019, I’d found myself rereading my favourites and books of a similar genre.
 And long story short decided to write a blog.
 What’s the connection you may ask between those two, well its extensive and convoluted so I’ll spare you the details, bar the following:

 - One of the aims of starting the blog was to push my genre boundaries and

 - Another was to read unread books sat on my bookshelf (physical and virtual).

 And coincidentally, it was also Black History Month 2019, which was another big incentive.
 Thus either the stars were aligned, or it was fortuitous timing to start reading in earnest.